 a = 257 b = 257 print(a is b) #=> False

-Form feed characters used for indentation have an undefined effect on the character count used to determine the scope of a block. (unspecified)
+Form feed characters used for indentation have an unspecified effect on the character count used to determine the scope of a block.

 6.55.2 Guidance to language users

 When pickling is applied to make objects persistent, use exception handling to cleanup partially written files.